Skip to main content

 The low-tech way for students to complete their Possible Selves questionnaire is to print the questionnaire on paper and have students write directly on the table.
 The mid-tech option is to have students add text boxes on the PDF file as saved in their Google folder.

 The high-tech method is to use a Google form to collect their responses.
 In order for students to have access to their answers, you'll want to use the Email Notifications Chrome Extension.
-Here are instructions for how to add this to your Google Account.
+Here are instructions (Links to an external site.) for how to add this to your Google Account.
 If you have students complete the Google form, then you'll want to be sure to have the Google form in your 'My Drive,' then send them the Live Link to take the survey.
 They need to type their email address on the Google form, so be sure to have this field available.
 You will use this field to tell the notifications app to email them their responses.

 Possible Selves Lesson 4